starvagrant/toh/toh.markdown/amousenamedmargot.md

 "I don't get to shop often, on account of being broke.
 Now if I can shop with someone else's money..."

 "I see.
 Well she uh..."
 What kind of "look" might he offer her?
 It hadn't occurred to him when he walked in. find things that fit.
-But then his new riding buddy seeed to want to be incgnito.
+But then his new riding buddy seemed to want to be incognito.
 "She likes things to have a few miles on them."

 "Clearly."